tidyverse/purrr/tests/testthat/_snaps/pluck.md

       pluck(1, 1:2)
     Condition
       Error:
       !
-Index 1 must have length 1, not 2
+Index 1 must have length 1, not 2.
     Code
       pluck(1, integer())
     Condition
       Error:
       !
-Index 1 must have length 1, not 0
+Index 1 must have length 1, not 0.
     Code
       pluck(1, NULL)
     Condition
       Error:
       !
-Index 1 must have length 1, not 0
+Index 1 must have length 1, not 0.
     Code
       pluck(1, TRUE)
     Condition
       Error:
       !
-Index 1 must be a character or numeric vector, not `TRUE`
+Index 1 must be a character or numeric vector, not `TRUE`.

 # validate index even when indexing NULL